anhaidgroup/py_stringmatching/README.rst

 py_stringmatching has been tested on each Python version between 3.7 and 3.12, inclusive.

-The required dependencies to build the package are NumPy 1.7.0 or higher and a C or C++ compiler.
+The required dependencies to build the package are NumPy 1.7.0 or higher, but lower than 2.0, and a C or C++ compiler.
 For the development version, you will also need Cython.

 Platforms